nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS.md

 ### Requirements

-1. Copy the code below into the JavaScript file, and follow the instructions in the comments.
+Copy the code below into a JavaScript file, and follow the instructions in the comments.

 ```javascript
 const planets = ["mercury", "venus", "earth", "mars", "jupiter", "saturn", "uranus", "neptune"]